BoltzExchange/boltz-client/docs/grpc.md

 #### GetStatus

-Returns the current budget of the autoswapper and some relevant stats.
+Returns the current budget of autoswap and some relevant stats.

 | Request | Response |
 | ------- | -------- |